xewar/battleship/README.md

 <img src="https://github.com/xewar/projectThumbnails/blob/886a13e60bacd355e3d8b85fc9b9c0b804a624dd/Battleship.png" width="600"></a>

 A digital version of the classic game.
-You can view the live project [here](https://xewar.github.io/battleship/)
+You can view the live project [here](https://xewar.github.io/battleship/).

-**Project Focus:**
+**In this project I practiced:**

+- Code:
-- The purpose of this project was for me to practice developing with test-driven development and unit testing.
+  - test-driven development and unit testing with Jest

-**Other Notes**

-- This project also provided yet more practice with modules and I'm finally starting to feel a bit more comfortable with them
-- I also practiced writing recursive functions - in this case to generate the computer opponent's behavior in the game.
+  - writing recursive functions to generate the computer/opponent's behavior

-- I got help from [JavascriptTutorial.net](https://www.javascripttutorial.net/web-apis/javascript-drag-and-drop/) to learn how to make the ships drag + droppable.
+- Design
+  - dragging and dropping objects

+**Helpful Resources**

+- [JavascriptTutorial.net](https://www.javascripttutorial.net/web-apis/javascript-drag-and-drop/)'s tutorial on dragging and dropping.
-- The battleship icon is by Atif Arshad from the [Noun Project](NounProject.com)
+- The battleship icon is by Atif Arshad, from the [Noun Project](NounProject.com)

-**Potential Next Steps**
+**Potential future updates**

 - Make the computer smarter so it guesses adjacent squares when it hits a human ship
 - Add ghost versions of the ships so that you can visually track how many ships you've sunk